Attention-Based Sampler for Diffusion Language Models: Proposed Method

 \section{Proposed Method}

-In this section, we first formulate decoding order selection as an optimization problem and obtain the optimal decoding order (\cref{sec:order}).
-Based on the theoretical result, we propose \dllma, which determines the decoding order based on the attention matrix (\cref{sec:algo}).
+In this section, we first formulate the determination of the sampling order in dLLMs as an optimization problem and show that it is NP-hard (\cref{sec:order}).
+To make the optimization computationally tractable, we propose an optimal rank-only approximation and derive the optimality condition of the resulting tractable objective (\cref{sec:rk_only_approx}).
+Based on this theoretical result, we propose \dllma, which determines the sampling order based on the attention matrix (\cref{sec:algo}).